 The Philistines gathered together to fight against Israel: thirty thousand chariots, six thousand men to drive the chariots, and troops as numerous as the sand on the seashore.
-(1 Samuel 13:5 ULB)
+(1 Samuel 13:5 ULT)

-The underlined phrase is an exaggeration.
+The underlined phrase is an exaggeration for the purpose of expression the emotion that the Philistine army was overwhelming in number.
 It means that there were many, many soldiers in the Philistine army.